ksumngs/yavsap/docs/usage.rst

 pound (``#``) symbol.
 The first column contains sample names, and each subsequent column contains a path to reads files.
 All sample names will be cleaned of any shell metacharacters, and will be truncated at the first underscore.
-Paths are resolved relative to the :ref:`--input
-<input-output-options>` directory.
-Path names can contain wildcard characters,
-and will resolve as glob patterns identical to how they would in Nextflow's :ref:`Channel.fromPath <channel-fromlist>` constructor.
+Paths are resolved relative to the :ref:`--input <Input/Output Options>` directory.
+Path names can contain wildcard characters, and will resolve as glob patterns identical to how they would in Nextflow's :ref:`Channel.fromPath <channel-path>` constructor.
 For paired-end reads, forward reads should be specified in the even-number columns (``2,4,6``), and reverse reads should be specified in the odd-number columns (``3,5,7``).
 Interleaved reads are not supported at this time.